shibiaowan/SHARP/README.md

 ## Multi-Core Processing:

 By default, SHARP is configured in parallel computing using multiple cores, i.e., using (n-1) cores, where n is the number of cores of the host computer.
-You can choose the number of cores to be used:
+You can choose the number of cores to be used as follows:

 ```{r}
 res = SHARP(scExp, n.cores = 1) # running in a single core